Neyami/CSO-Weapons/README.md

 CREDITS:
 Nexon for the models, textures, sounds, and sprites.
-Sven Co-op hands courtesy of DNIO071
+Sven Co-op hands courtesy of DNIO071, Garompa, Nova, Föur-Nïnes
 AS Plugins by me, sometimes with code converted from various AMXX plugins.